Categories of quantum liquids II: Classification of gapped quantum liquids with finite symmetries

-Let $G$ be a finite group that acts on the $n$D spacetime.
-We have a group homomorphism $\pi:G\to\Z_2^T$ such that $\pi(g)=\dagger$ if $g$ reverses the orientation.
-Consider an $n$D SPT order with the spacetime group symmetry $G$.
-The topological defects of the SPT order form an orthogonal $E_0$-multi-fusion $n$-category $\CA$ over $n\Rep G^\pi$.
+Let $G$ be a finite spacetime group that acts on the $n$D spacetime.
+We have a group homomorphism $\pi:G\to\Z_2^T$ such that $\pi(g)=1$ or $\dagger$ if $g$ preserves or reverses the orientation, respectively.
+The purpose of this subsection is to derive the crystalline equivalence principle \cite{TE18} for finite spacetime groups from the categorical point of view.
+That is, we show that the classifications of the following two types of phases are the same: \begin{enumerate} {$(\alph{enumi})$} \item $n$D gapped crystalline quantum liquids with the spacetime group symmetry $G$; \item $n$D gapped quantum liquids with the onsite symmetry $G^\pi$. \end{enumerate}

-First, we assume that $G$ acts faithfully on the spacetime.
-On the one hand, gauging the symmetry $G$ we obtain an $E_0$-modular extension $\CM$ of $\CA$.
-On the other hand, the symmetry $G$ is completely broken, thus the modular extension $\CM$ of $\CA$ also characterizes a symmetry breaking trivial order.
-Combining Remark \ref{rem:sbt}, we reach the conclusion that the classifications of the following three types of phases are the same: \begin{enumerate} {$(\alph{enumi})$} \item $n$D SPT orders with spacetime group symmetry $G$; \item $n$D symmetry breaking trivial orders with onsite symmetry $G$ completely broken; \item $n$D SPT orders with onsite symmetry $G$. \end{enumerate} This result recovers the crystalline equivalence principle \cite{TE18}.
+Consider an $n$D gapped crystalline quantum liquid with the spacetime group symmetry $G$.
+The presence of the spacetime symmetry makes it hardly to organize the topological defects of the phase to a higher category.
+Hence neither the approach of modular extension nor boundary-bulk relation works for the classification.
+But we might characterize this phase by the $G$-action on the underlying $n$D topological order, say, $\CX$.
+Indeed, the $G$-action assigns to each group element an invertible domain wall between $\CX$ while such data can be approached as follows.

-Next, we assume that the action of $G$ on the spacetime is not faithful and let $G_0$ be the stabilizer subgroup.
-In this case, the symmetry $G$ is broken to $G_0$ and we have $\CA^\op \simeq (n\Rep G^\pi,[\one_{n\Rep G_0^\pi},\one_{n\Rep G_0^\pi}])$.
-Therefore, the classifications of the following three types of phases are the same: \begin{enumerate} {$(\alph{enumi})$} \item $n$D SPT orders with mixed group symmetry $(G,G_0)$; \item $n$D symmetry breaking trivial orders with onsite symmetry $G$ broken to $G_0$; \item $n$D SPT orders with onsite symmetry $G$. \end{enumerate}
+Recall the higher category $\TO^n_\sk$ of potentially anomalous $n$D topological orders, which is equivalent to $\bullet/(n+1)\Hilb$ or its opposite \cite[Subsection 5.4]{KZ22}.
+Then $\CX$ can be viewed as an object of $\bullet/(n+1)\Hilb$.
+That is, $\CX$ is a nondegenerate unitary $E_0$-multi-fusion $n$-category and $\Omega\CX$ is a nondegenerate unitary multi-fusion $(n-1)$-category\footnote{This was used in \cite{KWZ15,JF22} as the definition of a topological order.}.

-The above results generalize to other higher symmetries straightforwardly.
-Let $\CE\to\CE_0$ be an orthogonal monoidal functor between orthogonal multi-fusion $n$-categories where $\CE$ describes a total higher symmetry and $\CE_0$ describes the internal higher symmetry.
-The classifications of the following two types of phases are the same: \begin{enumerate} {$(\alph{enumi})$} \item $n$D gapped quantum liquids with mixed symmetry $(\CE,\CE_0)$; \item $n$D gapped quantum liquids with internal symmetry $\CE$ broken at least to $\CE_0$. \end{enumerate}
+For simplicity, we consider first the case where $\pi:G\to\Z_2^T$ is trivial, that is, $G$ preserves the orientation of the $n$D spacetime.
+In this case, the $G$-action on the topological order $\CX$ is simply characterized by a monoidal functor $\alpha: G \to \Omega\CX$ because an invertible domain wall between $\CX$ is nothing but an invertible object of $\Omega\CX$.